TripleSevenPlusThree/ob-note/note/技能总结/Excel.md

 - Analytical thinking
 	- Identifying and defining a problem and then solving it by using data in an organized ,step-by-step manner

+- Analytical thinking
 	1. Visualization
 	2. Strategy
 	3. Problem-orientation
 	4. Correlation
 	5. Big-piture and detail-oriented thinking